-The traditional setup for Beer Pong is made up of six cups orientated as a triangle on either side of the table.
-Flick Pong is played with the same setup with one key difference – place an empty bottle of beer behind each triangle of cups.
-Whoever starts first begins by placing a ping pong ball on top of the beer bottle.
+The traditional setup for Pong is made up of six cups orientated as a triangle on either side of the table.
+Flick Pong is played with the same setup with one key difference – place an empty bottle behind each triangle of cups.
+Whoever starts first begins by placing a ping pong ball on top of the bottle.

 Flick Pong Rules:

 Instead of throwing the pong balls like traditional Pong, the key to Flick Pong is flicking the ping pong ball off the top of the empty bottle and into the other player’s cups.
 You can do so by flicking the ball directly into the opposing team’s cups or by flicking the ball onto the table and bouncing it into a cup.

 Flicking and bouncing the ball off the table is worth one cup.
 The opposing team drinks the cup hit and removes the cup from the table.

 Flicking the ball directly from the bottle into a cup is worth two cups.
 The opposing team drinks the cup that was hit as well as one more of their choosing and removes them from the table.

 Flicking the ball and banking it in off the other teams bottle is worth two cups.